Right of direct action against insurers to become a reality… at last!

 Impact for mesothelioma sufferers

-This development is of particular interest in long tail industrial disease cases, such as mesothelioma, where many employers are no longer trading and have to be restored in order to pursue court proceedings.
+This development is of particular interest in long tail asbestos and mesothelioma cases, where many employers are no longer trading and have to be restored in order to pursue court proceedings.
 This process can impact significantly on the chances of having a case concluded within a claimant’s lifetime.
 What was a relatively straight forward procedure in the Companies Court has become more protracted under the control of Central London County Court.

 My hope is that the belated implementation of these provisions will mean quicker justice for victims of mesothelioma and other industrial diseases.